omer72/idanbasic/README.md

 # IdanPlusPlus
-Initial source code for Idan++ Android apk. please feel free to use this and fork it and use it as you like.
+Lets fix the code so we can enjoy Idan++ as it was before